A collection of free verse and prose

 A sovereign lord, like

-a tender passion,
+a tender passion, so sweetly beguiling,

-and knows no bodily shape,
+And knows no bodily

-But like sudden light
+shape, but like a sudden light of joy

-union, as might be expected,
+affording a temporary union, as might be expected,

 With the human soul.
+A

-how beautiful it is!
+long-desired voice, how beautiful it is!

 An ethereal medium

-pervading all space,
+pervading all space, a truth evidently revealed.

 He shall not appear in

-his whole body,
+his whole body, a luminous figure that breathed

-breathed a deep nature,
+A deep nature, spirited

-turned, merely visible to the naked eye,
+away, half turned, merely visible to the naked eye,

 Still living, preceded